Fatal1ty/mashumaro/README.md

 [![Python Version](https://img.shields.io/pypi/pyversions/mashumaro.svg)](https://pypi.python.org/pypi/mashumaro)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-When using dataclasses, you often need to dump and load objects according to the described scheme.
-This framework not only adds this ability to serialize in different formats, but also makes **serialization rapidly**.
+When using dataclasses, you often need to dump and load objects based on the schema you have.
+Mashumaro not only lets you save and load things in different ways, but it also does it _super quick_.

+**Key features**
+* 🚀 One of the fastest libraries
+* ☝️ Mature and time-tested
+* 👶 Easy to use out of the box
+* ⚙️ Highly customizable
+* 🎉 Built-in support for JSON, YAML, MessagePack, TOML
+* 📦 Build-in support for almost all Python types including typing-extensions
+* 📝 JSON Schema generation

 Table of contents
 --------------------------------------------------------------------------------